Policy updated 12th January 2021: Google Analytics no longer in use.

 What personal data we collect, and why we collect it

-Our comments are managed by Discus, a third party comment network.
+Our comment system is provided by Disqus and governed by our Comment Policy.
+Disqus is a third party comment network.
 This helps us to provide a more engaging experience by allowing for fully-featured comments to be used, and can be authenticated by popular means.
-We do not collect any data from this process, and all information is stored on Discus servers.
-We have rejected the ability to analyse our visitors via this means, however Discus will still collect information for the purposes of identifying your user and social accounts if you have used the service prior to arriving to this site.
+We do not collect any data from this process, and all information is stored on Disqus servers.
+We have rejected the ability to analyse our visitors via this means, however Disqus will still collect information for the purposes of identifying your user and social accounts if you have used the service prior to arriving to this site.

 When a contact form on our site is filled in, it is automatically processed into an email and sent to the website administrator.
 Outside of this email, the data is not stored within the website and is soon purged after the request was made.